nibiew/AerolithOnStream/README.md

 		irc_token is the oauth, make sure it includes the text "oauth:" and not just the rest of the string nick is your bot's username
-	  	channel is your stream channel
-		theme is your preferred theme (default is Dark Black - you can select your favourite at https://pysimplegui.readthedocs.io/en/latest/cookbook/#themes-window-beautification) input_background is the colour of the box showing the guesses and scores font is your preferred font
+	  	channel is your stream channel (in lowercase) theme is your preferred theme (default is Dark Black - you can select your favourite at https://pysimplegui.readthedocs.io/en/latest/cookbook/#themes-window-beautification) input_background is the colour of the box showing the guesses and scores font is your preferred font